Melphalan is used to treat cancer of the blood, breast and ovary.

 Take Melphalan exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Take it on an empty stomach, at least 1 hour before or 2 hours after a meal.
+Take this medicine on an empty stomach.
 Try to take it at the same time each day.

-Swallow the tablet whole.
-Do not divide, chew or crush it.
+Swallow the tablet whole with a glass of water.
+Do not divide, chew or crush.

 The dose of this medicine will be decided by your doctor.
 Your doctor will advise you on the course of your treatment depending on your condition.